kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## Updating

+When executed, the script checks to see if an updated version has been posted online.
+If an update is available, the user is notified.

 To update, log in with SSH, 'cd' into the directory into which you originally cloned **pistar-lastqso**, and run the following commands:
 ```
 $ rpi-rw